-- Aldehydes and ketones contain a carbonyl group-a carbon double-bonded to an oxygen. - Aldehydes have the carbonyl group on a terminal carbon that is also attached to a hydrogen atom. - Aldehydes are named with the suffix -al, or by using the prefix oxo- if a higher-priority group is present. - Common names of aldehydes include formaldehyde for methanal, acetaldehyde for ethanal, and propionaldehyde for propanal. - Ketones have the carbonyl group on a nonterminal carbon. - Ketones are named with the suffix -one and share the prefix oxo- if a higher-priority group is present.
-Ketones can also be indicated by the prefix keto-. - The common names of ketones are constructed by naming the alkyl groups on either side alphabetically and adding ketone.
-For example, 2-butanone is called ethylmethylketone.
-Acetone is significant as the smallest ketone.
-Its IUPAC name is propanone. - Acetone is significant as the smallest ketone.
-Its toPAC name is propanone - Carbonyl-containing compounds (aldehydes, ketones, carboxylic acids, and derivatives) also create a lettering scheme for carbons.
-The carbon adjacent to the carbonyl carbon is the a-carbon.
+- Aldehydes and ketones contain a carbonyl group-a carbon double-bonded to an oxygen. - Aldehydes have the carbonyl group on a terminal carbon that is also attached to a hydrogen atom. - Aldehydes are named with the suffix -al, or by using the prefix oxo if a higher-priority group is present. - Common names of aldehydes include formaldehyde for methanal, acetaldehyde for ethanal, and propionaldehyde for propanal. - Ketones have the carbonyl group on a nonterminal carbon. - Ketones are named with the suffix one and share the prefix oxo if a higher-priority group is present.
+Ketones can also be indicated by the prefix keto -. - The common names of ketones are constructed by naming the alkyl groups on either side alphabetically and adding ketone.
+For example, 2-butanone is called ethylmethylketone. - Acetone is significant as the smallest ketone.
+Its IUPAC name is propanone. - Carbonyl-containing compounds (aldehydes, ketones, carboxylic acids, and derivatives) also create a lettering scheme for carbons.
+The carbon adjacent to the carbonyl carbon is the α -carbon.